There are many benefits of being short I’d like to discuss in this post.

 14) Less likely to develop blood clots.
 After collecting data from 26,714 men and women, Dr. Sigrid Braekkan and his colleagues at Norway’s University of Tromso discovered that taller people are two-and-a-half times more likely to develop VTE, or venous thromboembolism.

-More Positives Of Being Short
+More Benefits Of Being Short

 15) Shorter people encounter less stressful situations.
 Married men who stand below 5 feet 7 inches are 32 percent less likely to divorce their partner than grooms of average height, according to a 2014 New York University study.
 Shorter men are also less likely to get into fights or be antagonized – counter to what Small Man Syndrome may suggest.
 Less stress equals a happier life.